Shaheed Minar, Dhaka: History

-The First Shaheed Minar
+1952–1971

 The first Shaheed Minar was built immediately after the events of 21–22 February 1952.
-According to Dr. Sayeed Haider the main planner and the designer of the first Shaheed Minar, the decision to build it was first made by the students of Dhaka Medical College.
+According to Dr. Sayeed Haider, the main planner and the designer of the first Shaheed Minar, the decision to build it was first made by the students of Dhaka Medical College.
 Shaheed Minar is situated near Dhaka Medical College Hospital and in the Dhaka University area.
 It is adjacent to the Mathematics department of Dhaka University.
 It is only 0.5 kilometres (0.3 mi) away from Shahbag and 0.25 km (0.16 mi) distant from Chankharpul.
 Shaheed Minar is an outstanding monument of Bangladesh.
 It was built to tribute the martyrs who given up their life for language.
 The main incident had been occurring inside of Dhaka medical college hospital.
 So a decision was taken to build a memorial adjacent to DMCH.
 The planning started at midnight on 22 February, and the work started the next day.
 This Minar was sponsored by Pearu Sardar, one of the old Dhaka panchayet sardars, when some of the students asked his help at midnight of 22 February, to contribute the raw materials needed to build the monument.
 Although curfew was in place, students started building the Minar in the afternoon of 23 February.
 They worked through the night and finished it at dawn.
 A hand written paper was attached to the Minar with "Shaheed Smritistombho" written on it.
 The original Minar was on a base measuring 10.5 ft.
 The Minar was inaugurated by the father of Shafiur Rahman, Molvi.
 Mahabubur Rahman, who killed during the massacre.
 It was demolished on 26 February by the police and Pakistani Army.
 Smaller versions of the memorial were built in other places.
 The first Shaheed Minar monument was then destroyed four days after its erection, on February 26, 1952, by the Pakistani Police and Army.
 A signboard placed by the police force on top of the rubble from the Minar read "mosque".

-Two years after the first monument was destroyed by the then police force, a new Shaheed Minar (Monument of Martyrs) was constructed in 1954 at the same place, to commemorate the protesters who lost their lives.
-This minar was inaugurated by the then Professor of Dhaka University and the pioneer and most prominent cultural and literary personality Natyaguru Nurul Momen.
-Work on a larger monument designed by the architect Hamidur Rahman began in 1957 with the support of the United Front government.